Skip to content

 One more thing worth knowing: there is a free multi-storey parking garage on Al Sufouh Road for tram passengers, so park and ride is a real option if you are coming from outside the tram zone.

-Why You Should Actually Use It
+Why You Should Actually Use the Dubai Tram

 The Dubai Tram is not just for tourists.
 Residents in Marina, JBR, Al Sufouh, Dubai Media City, and Knowledge Park use it daily to skip the late afternoon gridlock that makes driving feel pointless.
-If your commute or plans touch any of those areas, the Dubai Tram is the practical call every time.
+If your commute or plans touch any of those areas, the tram is the practical call every time.

 For visitors, it doubles as a sightseeing loop.
 The route gives you waterfront views, skyscraper backdrops, and direct access to the Palm, all for AED 3.
 You can also download the RTA S'hail app to check live Dubai Tram timings before you head to the station, so there is no guessing involved.